berthubert/hello-dl-posts/dl-ocr-demo/index.md

 ---
-title: "Deep Learning: Doing some actual OCR on handwritten characters"
+title: "Hello Deep Learning: Doing some actual OCR on handwritten characters"
-date: 2023-03-29T12:00:00+02:00
+date: 2023-03-29T12:00:08+02:00
 draft: true
 ---
 > This page is part of the [Hello Deep Learning](../hello-deep-learning) series of blog posts.
+You are very welcome to improve this page [via GitHub](https://github.com/berthubert/hello-dl-posts/blob/main/dl-ocr-demo/index.md)!

 The [previous](../dropout-data-augmentation-weight-decay/) chapters have often mentioned the chasm between "deep learning models that work on my data" and "it actually works in the real world".
 It is perhaps for this reason that almost all demos and YouTube tutorials you find online never do any real world testing.